gatsbyjs/gatsby/docs/blog/2018-10-18-vscode-gatsby-development/index.md

 ## Enough Talk, Let's get Started

 First thing to do is [download VS Code](https://code.visualstudio.com/download) for your given OS platform.
-Ater opening the Editor and getting comfortable with the various screens, you'll notice one of the main views is the [Extensions tab](https://marketplace.visualstudio.com/VSCode).
+After opening the Editor and getting comfortable with the various screens, you'll notice one of the main views is the [Extensions tab](https://marketplace.visualstudio.com/VSCode).
 This is where the rubber meets the road, as these extensions **really enhance** the capabilities and productivity you'll realize using VS Code.

 ## Let's Talk Extensions